veniamin-ilmer/math/power-operations/readme.md

 Children learn addition, subtraction, multiplication, and division in grade school, yet exponentiation and logarithms are left over for precalculus students to fully understand.

-Multiplication is repeated addition.
-Exponentiation is repeated multiplication.
+Multiplication can be introduced as repeated addition.
+Exponentiation can be introduced as repeated multiplication.

 Yet, exponentiation is considered much more complicated than multiplication.